lrydzkowski/Lexica/README.md

   counter equals 1.
   - A counter for open questions about English meaning.
 For each entry a user has to reach this counter equals a number stored in Learning.NumOfOpenQuestions configuration option.
-  - A counter for closed questions about your native language meaning.For each entry a user has to reach this counter equals a number stored in Learning.NumOfOpenQuestions configuration option.
+  - A counter for closed questions about your native language meaning.
+For each entry a user has to reach this counter equals a number stored in Learning.NumOfOpenQuestions configuration option.
 - Entries in given sets are randomized and 7 first entries are taken.
 For each of them there is asked a question.
 - For each randomly selected entry the following conditions are checked in order to ask a question to user: